August 20, 2019

 Make sure you check over each step before sending off your application.
 Be sure to include all original copies of documentation.

-It is important to remember many application come back denied due to small administrative errors.
+It is important to remember many applications come back denied due to small administrative errors.
 Applying for a Pot Pardon (cannabis record suspension) can be time-consuming if you need experienced help AllCleared can help you with any questions you may have.
 Feel free to contact us for a FREE consultation.
 It’s time to start fresh, today.